Waheyy/Waheyy.github.io/content/post/liardancer/liardancerwriteup.md

 ![flag is ours](/post/liardancer/images/flagisours.png)

 #### Stuff
-Thanks for reading my first write up, I have no idea what I am doing, Thanks a lot.
+Thanks for reading my first write up, I have no idea what I am doing.
+Thanks a lot.

 Special thanks to [Kaligula](https://kaligulaarmblessed.github.io/) for giving me the confidence to actually start a blog.
 Wahey!!!